However, when the opening day of practice produced a turnout of only 22 girls, Smith had every reason for concern.

 However, Smith said the defense may have played an even greater role.

 "Megan Sterling really did an outstanding job with defensive saves," Smith said, adding "Their mission was not let the ball into the cage.
-Sometimes you can get to a point where you're playing too

 By then, though, Biglerville was playing confidently, a trait which Smith attributes to a 2-1 midseason triumph over Delone Catholic at McSherrystown.

 "I think the Delone game was a pivotal game for us," she said.
 "Sometimes, our kids -- and I think this is true for a lot of teams -- they use games in the past as a reference going into a game.

 "As sometimes you can have it, you can get lackadaisical thinking in your head that this game goes one way or the other because of what happened in the past.

 "I called a timeout, and the kids were OK and said, 'We need to pick up our game,' and they did what they needed to do to win."